Derkades/WebApp/docs/termux.md

 termux/sync
 ```

 Note that only favorite playlists will be downloaded.
-About 5GB of disk space is used for every 1000 tracks.
+Disliked tracks are not downloaded.
+About 5GB of storage space is used for every 1000 tracks.

 ## Start music player
 ```